 What’s in it for me?
 What are the benefits for employers?

 You get a new pair of hands for a short period.
-You get to look at a possible new employee and your staff working with the student get to develop their supervisory skills and learn more about young people – customers of the future!
+You get to look at a possible new employee and your staff working with the student will develop their supervisory skills and learn more about young people – customers of the future!
 You are also giving something back to the community, and giving young people a chance.

 What should I do if the student does not turn up?

-Please contact the school if the students fails to turn up if they are one hour later than the agreed start time.
+Please contact the school if the students fails to turn up or if they are one hour later than the agreed start time.
 IT IS IMPORTANT THAT THE SCHOOL KNOWS THE WHEREABOUTS OF ALL STUDENTS AT ALL TIMES.

 Our careers policy can be found by clicking here.